japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSMetadataLog.md

   metadata: T): Boolean
 ----

-NOTE: `add` is part of the <<spark-sql-streaming-MetadataLog.adoc#add, MetadataLog Contract>> to persist metadata of a streaming batch.
+NOTE: `add` is part of the <<spark-sql-streaming-MetadataLog.md#add, MetadataLog Contract>> to persist metadata of a streaming batch.

 `add` return `true` when the metadata of the streaming batch was not available and persisted successfully.
 Otherwise, `add` returns `false`.